vvuradi/Zappos/README.md

 retrieval by product id only.

 Suggestion:
-1. If the Product API supports retrieval by product name also, then using the product name array (currently supports array of size 10 for product id's), number of API requests can be reduced by 900%.
+1. If the Product API had supported retrieval by product name also, then using the product name array (currently supports array of size 10 for product id's), number of API requests can be reduced by 900%.
 In one call you can get details about 10 products.
 This can be done with existing API's, but only with product id and